Frequently Asked Questions

 No-show / Cancellation Policy

-Wherever possible please notify our reception staff at least 24 hours before your appointment if you need it rescheduled or cancelled.
+Wherever possible please notify our reception staff at least 24 hours before your appointment if you need to reschedule or cancel.
 Not attending a scheduled appointment without cancelling or rescheduling is considered as a ‘no-show’.

 A no-show means that another patient loses an opportunity to be seen.